chucklapress/Docker_chrome_selenium/README.md

 Chrome seem to crash in Docker containers on certain pages due to too small /dev/shm.
 So you may have to fix the small /dev/shm size.

 When running the Docker image you may have to prime the pump once with
-answer.py as it misses the ifram element the first time inconsistently.
+answer.py as it misses the iframe element the first time inconsistently.